 Michael Cedillos is an attorney and shareholder in the litigation department of Greenberg Traurig, LLP.
 Michael joined the 18Doors Board in May 2013 and is also a member of the Jewish Federations of North America National Young Leadership Cabinet and a past Campaign Co-Chair of the Executive Committee of the Young Lawyers Group of the Jewish United Fund/Jewish Federation of Metropolitan Chicago.
 She earned her bachelor’s degree from the University of California, Berkeley, and her law degree from the University of Michigan Law School.

 Dr. Mary Fernández consults with non-profit organizations on strategy, operational planning, and leadership development.
 During her three-decade career, she has been a non-profit leader, a research computer scientist and technology leader, and a passionate mentor and advocate of students from historically under-represented groups in science and engineering.
 She earned an AB and ScM at Brown University and the PhD at Princeton University.
 Mary became a Jew after raising two Jewish daughters with her husband, Adam Buchsbaum.
 Mary is currently is trustee and VP of Education and Worship at Temple B’nai Or in Morristown, NJ, where she especially loves singing and praying at Mishpacha T’filah (Family Prayer) during Sunday morning religious school.

 Karen Osterheld is a Senior Lecturer in the Department of Accountancy at Bentley University.
-Karen has been a full-time member of the Bentley faculty since 1990; among other things, she is responsible for the academic internship program for undergraduate and graduate students in the department.
+Karen has been a full-time member of the Bentley faculty since 1990.
 Karen has eleven years of business experience, primarily as a manager in the financial services industry.
-She has a strong background in the areas of internal controls analysis and accounting research and policy formulation.
+She has a strong background in the areas of internal control analysis and accounting policy formulation.
 She earned her B.S.
 Degree in Mathematics from the State University of New York at Albany, and her M.B.A.
 Degree from the University of Wisconsin.
 She is a Certified Public Accountant in the state of Massachusetts.
-Karen joined the IFF Board in 2016 and is the Chair of the Finance Committee.
+Karen joined the 18Doors Board in 2016 and is the Chair of the Finance Committee.